-While you might be tempted to install Apple’s new iOS 11.3.1 update right now, there are a few things you should do before you initiate the download on your iPhone, iPad or iPod touch.
+While you might be tempted to install Apple’s iOS 11.4 update right now, there are a few things you should do before you initiate the download on your iPhone, iPad or iPod touch.

-If you failed to download any of Apple’s previous iOS 11 updates, your version of iOS 11.3.1 will come with a much larger list of changes.
+If you failed to download any of Apple’s previous iOS 11 updates, your version of iOS 11.4 will come with an even longer list of changes.
 They’re baked into your upgrade.

 Apple’s intentions are good, but it’s difficult to predict how new software will treat your device so you’ll want to do some prep work before you start up the download.
 A little prep typically goes a long way toward preventing problems with the download, installation, and the update itself.

-That means those of you using older devices and/or coming from older versions of iOS need to be extremely careful with iOS 11.3.1.
-There’s no longer a way to downgrade to an older version of Apple’s software.
+This means those of you using older devices and/or coming from older versions of iOS need to be extremely careful with iOS 11.4.
+There’s no longer a way to downgrade to an older version of iOS 11.

-We’ve put together a game plan that will walk you through some of the things we do before we install an update like iOS 11.3.1. iOS 11.3.1 is a maintenance upgrade, but you’ll still want to spend time preparing yourself, and your device, for the download.
+We’ve put together a game plan that will walk you through some of the things we do before we install an update like iOS 11.4. iOS 11.4 is a milestone upgrade so you’ll still want to spend some time preparing yourself, and your device, for the download.

 Data loss issues are rare but there's no telling what will happen when you tap that install button so it's better to be safe than sorry.